Download the full outcome

 Detail of outcome

-This document sets out the government response to the consultation responses received.
-It explains:
+These documents set out the government response to the consultation responses received.
+They explain:

 - which businesses will be in scope of the duty

 - the ‘metrics’ against which businesses will need to report